 Figure 2: Lakeview Urban Growth Boundary

 The urban growth boundary consists of the entire town of Lakeview as well as parts of Lake County.
-Most of the sources of influence are generated within the UGB.
-Most existing industrial sources are located within the UGB, and new industrial sources would most likely locate within the UGB.
+Most of the sources that influence air quality are located within the UGB.
+All existing industrial sources are located within the UGB, and new industrial sources would most likely locate within the UGB.

 Lakeview has a current air quality boundary for PM10, which consists of the Lakeview UGB.
 DEQ and Lakeview propose that the Lakeview UGB also be the geographic boundary of the proposed PM2.5 sustainment area.